Walking

-There are many walks that will take you to and along the Great Ouse varying in length, sights and ease of access.
+There are many walks that will take you to, and along, the Great Ouse which vary in length, sights and ease of access.

 Ouse Valley Way